 But that’s just it…

 Stories are models of our own minds at work.
-The foundation for Dramatica sits upon this idea and informs its every concept.
+The foundation for Dramatica sits upon this idea and instructs its every concept.
 It’s the reason why every story written with the theory or every story that fits easily into its framework feels complete and comprehensive.
 As audience members, we know how we think.
-Stories that honor that knowledge find a special place in our hearts and in our minds.
+Stories that honor that knowledge find a special spot in our hearts and in our minds.

 The structural chart–these four Areas of Conflict and the Throughlines that attach to them–are not a “system” for creating Hollywood blockbusters.
 They are not templates or elaborate plotting machines.
 They are reflections of ourselves.
 It just so happens that those stories that reflect us the best often become the ones we honor the most–with ticket sales and gold statues.